 Alzheimer's Association Greater Pennsylvania Chapter has a 24-Hour Helpline 1-800-272-3900.
 The Alzheimer's Association Greater Pennsylvania provides support, education, training and other resources to increase knowledge and to support those facing Alzheimer's disease and other dementias.

 Alzheimer's Association 24/7 Helpline serves people with memory loss, caregivers, health care professionals and the public, providing reliable information and support to all those who need assistance.
 This resource is available toll-free anytime day or night at 800-272-3900.

 ALZ Connected a free online community for everyone affected by Alzheimer's or other dementia, and their caregivers, friends, family members and neighbors, as well as those who have lost someone to the disease.

 - Across Pennsylvania, a local Area Agency on Aging can connect an individual to the appropriate programs and services needed.
 To find a local Area Agency on Aging, visit the

 Department of Aging's website.

-- Dementia Friends Pennsylvania is an initiative dedicated to helping everyone in a community understand what dementia is and how it affects people.
-Through online and in-person learning sessions, It will increase understanding of dementia, and think about the small things that can be done to make a difference for people living with dementia in the community.
+Dementia Friends Pennsylvania is an initiative dedicated to helping everyone in a community understand what dementia is and how it affects people.
+Through live, interactive online and in-person learning sessions, Dementia Friends Pennsylvania aims to increase understanding of dementia, and encourage community members to think about the small things they can do to make a difference for people living with dementia in the community.